WebDAV Drive Sample for Windows in .NET, C#

-This sample implements a virtual file system that displays documents from a WebDAV server.
+This sample implements a virtual file system for Windows that displays documents from a WebDAV server.
 You can edit documents, upload and download documents as well as manage folders structure using Windows File Manager.
-This sample provides automatic documents locking for Microsoft Office documents.
-It supports synchronization, on-demand loading, selective offline files support, upload and download progress, and error reporting.
-It synchronizes files and folders both from a WebDAV server to the local user file system and from the local user file system to WebDAV server.
-This sample is written in .NET Core, C#.
+This sample provides automatic documents locking for Microsoft Office and AutoCAD documents.
+It supports synchronization, on-demand loading, selective offline files support as well as upload and download progress.
+It synchronizes files and folders both from a WebDAV server to the local user file system and from the local user file system to the WebDAV server.
+This sample is written in .NET, C#.

 You can use this sample out-of-the-box to manage documents on a WebDAV server, or you can use it as a starting point for your custom virtual drive to create OneDrive-like features for your DMS/CRM/ERP and reprogram it to publish data from your storage.

 This sample is supplied as part of the SDK with IT Hit WebDAV Client Library for .NET and with IT Hit User File System.

 You can download this sample and trial licenses in the IT Hit WebDAV Client Library product download area and in the IT Hit User File System product download area.
 You can also clone it or browse the code on GitHub.

 - .NET 6 or later or .NET Framework 4.8.

 - Microsoft Windows 10 Creators Update or later version.

 - The sample supports WebDAV servers with cookies authentication, Basic, Digest, NTLM, and Kerberos authentication.

 - To connect to WebDAV servers with cookies authentication Microsoft Edge is required.

 To specify the WebDAV server URL edit the "WebDAVServerUrl" parameter in appsettings.json.
 This could be either a server root path (https://server/) or a WebDAV folder on your server (https://server/dav/).